 Housing and Residence Life

-The university has residence hall facilities for approximately 4,143 students in eight conveniently located residence halls, 26 apartment buildings, and eleven suite-style buildings.
+The university has residence hall facilities for over 4,000 students.
 All rooms are air-conditioned and furnished.
 Ethernet computer networking, which allows student computers to access university software, has been installed in all residential facilities.
 Laundry facilities are available.
 The Residence Life program offers opportunities for student employment and leadership positions through hall governance.
-Students (residence hall, apartment (A-M), and suite (O-U) students) living on campus are required to participate in the university dining hall program.
-Seahawk Village, Seahawk Landing, and Seahawk Crossing residents will not be required to have a university meal plan.
+Students in traditional residence halls, University Suites, Pelican, Sandpiper, Terrapin, and Loggerhead Halls, are required to participate in the university meal plan program.
+Sophomores, Juniors and Seniors who reside in Seahawk Village, Seahawk Landing, and Seahawk Crossing will not be required to have a university meal plan.

 Institutional Diversity and Inclusion